tcldr/Entwine/Assets/EntwineTest/README.md

 ### As part of an Xcode 11 or greater project:
 1. Select the `File -> Swift Packages -> Add package dependency...` menu item.
 2. Enter the repository url `https://github.com/tcldr/Entwine` and tap next.
-3. Select 'version, 'up to next major', enter `0.1.0`, hit next.
+3. Select 'version, 'up to next minor', enter `0.1.0`, hit next.
 4. Select the _EntwineTest_ library and specify the test target you wish to use it with.